farlee2121/DevEssentialsBlog/content/draft/2023-05-09-Event-storm-to-code-part2.md

 However, this style of modeling still didn't feel good in F# either.
 The translation from events to types is less direct.
 The functions have way more dependencies which decreases readability.

-Most importantly, the concerns added to the process don't have any benefit for domain modeling, they are purely code design concerns.
-Non-developer don't care how or where state in enacted.
-The implicit expectation of state changes would render the domain model unintuitive and error-prone.
-The domain model is better served by expecting workflows to only change state through their output values.
-In other words, the domain models should follow a functional core / event-driven modeling approach.
+Most importantly, the added concerns don't add any modeling benefit, they are purely code design concerns.

+State management is the most obvious complicating concern.
+Statefullness through the call stack distributes defensive programming, orchestration, and scaling concerns across many methods, and their relationship to each other must be kept in mind.

+It's much easier to grapple with state decisions when they are concentrated in one layer.
+In effect, we almost back to a functional-core approach.

+## Semi-formal Ports and Adapters syntax

+A semi-formal Ports and Adapters syntax falls short for the same reasons an F# Ports and Adapters approach falls short.
+Statefulness complicates the dependencies and general design considerations.
+Attempts to simplify effectively lead back to what we had in our functional-core / event-driven model.

 ## Conclusion: Event-Driven Modeling Wins

 My conclusion is that event-driven modeling is still the winner for refining event storms into high level models.

-The translation is clear and it can be done with non-technical stakeholders.
+The translation is clear and only a short step from the non-technical data model.
 The key concerns at the domain level and high-level design level can be clearly discussed with one model.

-T
+An event-based model requires the fewest incidental implementation details or premature decisions while still covering the essential high-level design decisions.

-he production code can be implemented in a different style if desired.
-Even so, an event-based model requires the fewest incidental implementation details or premature decisions and still coveres the essential high-level design decisions.
-Translating those decisions from the event model to other styles is a matter of implementation details.
+The production code can be implemented in a different style if desired.
+The event model captures the critical high-level details.
+Translating an event-driven model into other styles is a matter of implementation details.